 A few weeks after the vaccine was launched around the world, a new strain of the virus was discovered.
 And scientists are rolling up their sleeves again to keep working hard, this time to study whether or not it will affect the vaccine.

 This new strain of COVID-19 is spreading rapidly across Europe and North America.

-The other big question is whether this new variant can elude the protection of the Covid-19 vaccine currently being administered in the UK.
-The concern is that this may have been the cause of the outbreak in the United States, a country that plans to vaccinate millions of people soon and that health authorities are investigating.
+The other big question is whether this new variant can circumvent the protection of the COVID-19 vaccine currently being administered in the UK.

 Can you see what symptoms there will be in the next few years with a new strain of coronavirus before getting the vaccines sooner?
 Getting a COVID Vaccine in 2021: Can It Help More Than Do Less Harm?

 If Pfizer and BioNTech's COVID-19 vaccine is good enough to get FDA approval, there are also Moderna and NIH vaccines.
-If you have a history of Guillain-Barré syndrome, you should not receive it, but you can get a dose from another manufacturer if it is FDA approved.
-You should repeat the dose the day after you receive it if you need it within the day after vaccination against CO VID 19.
+If you have a history of Guillain-Barré syndrome, you shouldn't receive it, but you can get a dose from another manufacturer if it's FDA approved.
+You should repeat the dose the day after you receive it if you need it within the day after the COVID-19 vaccination.

 If many more mutations develop the same could apply to the COVID-19 vaccine and scientists would not have to start from scratch in developing a new vaccine.

 A new version of COVID that takes mutations into account in a similar way might not need another round of testing in tens of thousands of people, but will require tests to determine dose and immune response.

 This analysis will involve scientists growing the new strain in the laboratory.